 "Work with what you've got.
 Just spice it up."

-Teddy turned away so that Al wouldn't see the amused grin on his face.
+Teddy turned away so Al wouldn't see the amused grin on his face.
 Sometimes, kids said the most unexpected things, and too-smart-for-his-parents'-own-good Albus Severus did precisely that more often than most children.

 "Okay."
 Teddy turned around, face composed once again.
-"Another prince heard about the unfortunate event too, and felt that it was his duty as a gentleman and a knight to rescue her."
+"Another prince heard about the unfortunate event too, and felt it was his duty as a gentleman and a knight to rescue her."

 "Was he pretty?"